BRYANT LEGAL GROUP

 Long-Term Disability Benefits

-If you become disabled and are unable to work for an extended period, your long-term disability (LTD) insurance is supposed to replace a portion of your lost income and protect the standard of living you worked so hard to build.
+If you become disabled and are unable to work for an extended period, your long-term disability (LTD) insurance should replace a portion of your lost income and protect the standard of living you worked so hard to build.
 But in practice, that’s not always how it works.

 Filing a long-term disability claim is often a complex and confusing process.
-Minor mistakes made during filing can lead to an unfair denial of long-term disability benefits.
-You will have only a limited time to appeal before losing your chance at obtaining your benefits.
-Even if you did nothing wrong, the insurance company may unfairly deny your disability claim and leave you in the lurch.
+Minor mistakes during filing can lead to an unfair denial of long-term disability benefits with only a limited time to appeal.
+And even if you did nothing wrong, the insurance company may unfairly deny your disability claim and leave you in the lurch.

-If you need help applying for long-term disability benefits, appealing a denied claim, or negotiating a settlement or buyout of your existing benefits, contact the Chicago long-term disability lawyers at Bryant Legal Group today.
-Our attorneys have decades of experience helping workers and professionals across Illinois get the benefits they deserve.
+If you need help applying for long-term disability benefits, appealing a denied claim, or negotiating a settlement or buyout of your existing benefits, contact the Chicago disability attorneys at Bryant Legal Group today.
+We have decades of experience helping workers and professionals across Illinois get the benefits they deserve.

-Our long-term disability attorneys can assist their clients with every aspect of their claims:
+Our Illinois long-term disability attorneys can assist their clients with every aspect of their claims:

 This field is for validation purposes and should be left unchanged.